 The Middle School Camping Program aims to:

-Year 7 students attend either the YMCA Lake Dewar Camp (Myrniong) or the Scripture Union Camp Coolamatong (Paynesville).
+Year 6 students attend the YMCA Lake Dewar Camp (Myrniong) and Year 7 students attend the Scripture Union Camp Coolamatong (Paynesville).
 Both camps build on the previous years’ experiences and include an overnight bushwalk, as well as a range of outdoor education activities.
 These camps support and extend student learning in relation to the Australian Curriculum Health and Physical Education program, and outdoor education.

 Year 8 students attend the YMCA Howman’s Gap Camp.
-Students experience a variety of activities including: an overnight bushwalk, half day canoeing, half day mountain biking, climbing wall, abseiling, high ropes and orienteering.
+Students experience a variety of activities including: an overnight bushwalk, bush cooking, climbing wall, abseiling, high ropes and orienteering.
 It supports and extends student learning in relation to Australian Curriculum Health and Physical Education program, and outdoor education.